damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ## Schema Groups

 ### New-AzEventHubSchemaGroup
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.

 ### Get-AzEventHubSchemaGroup
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.